 2.1.
 Python Package Index¶

-You can install privacyidea on usually any Linux distribution in a python virtual environment.
+You can install privacyidea usually on any Linux distribution in a python virtual environment.
 This way you keep all privacyIDEA code in one defined subdirectory.

-privacyIDEA can run with Python 2.7 and 3.5, 3.6 or 3.7.
+privacyIDEA currently runs with Python 2.7 and 3.5, 3.6, 3.7 and 3.8.
 Other versions either do not work or are not tested.

-Now you can install privacyIDEA like this:
+Now you can setup the virtual environment for privacyIDEA like this:

 virtualenv /opt/privacyidea cd /opt/privacyidea source bin/activate

 Some distributions still ship Python 2.7 as the system python.
 If you want to use Python 3 you can create the virtual environment like this: virtualenv -p /usr/bin/python3 /opt/privacyidea

 Now you are within the python virtual environment and you can run:

 in order to install the latest privacyIDEA version from PyPI.